libxml-raku/LibXML-raku/docs/Config.md

 The routine provided is called whenever the parser needs to retrieve the content of an external entity.
 It is called with two arguments: the system ID (URI) and the public ID.
 The value returned by the subroutine is parsed as the content of the entity.

 This method can be used to completely disable entity loading, e.g. to prevent exploits of the type described at ([http://searchsecuritychannel.techtarget.com/generic/0,295582,sid97_gci1304703,00.html](http://searchsecuritychannel.techtarget.com/generic/0,295582,sid97_gci1304703,00.html)), where a service is tricked to expose its private data by letting it parse a remote file (RSS feed) that contains an entity reference to a local file (e.g. `/etc/fstab`).

+This configuration setting acts globally on the current thread.

-A more granular solution to this problem, however, is provided by custom URL resolvers, as in
+A more granular and localised solution to this problem, however, is provided by custom URL resolvers, as in

 ```raku
 my LibXML::InputCallback $cb .= new;